CGJennings/se3docs/docs/dm-special-urls.md

 # Special URLs

-A URL is a link like http://cgjennings.ca.
+A URL is text that points to the location of something, like the Web URL https://cgjennings.ca.
 URLs can be used in various places in Strange Eons.
 For example, you can set a portrait's file to the URL of an image from the Web and it will use that image for the portrait.
 Strange Eons also defines two special kinds of URLs (technically, URL *protocols*) for internal use: resource URLs, which start with `res://`, and project URLs, which start with `project://`.
 They can be used with any method that takes a URL as a parameter.

 ## Resource URLs